AmigaOS: Versions

 Since the introduction of AmigaOS in 1985 there have been four major versions and several minor revisions.
-Up until release 3.1 of the Amiga's operating system, Commodore used Workbench to refer to the entire Amiga operating system.
+Up until release 3.1 of the Amiga's operating system, users used Workbench to refer to the entire Amiga operating system.
 As a consequence Workbench was commonly used to refer to both the operating system and the file manager component.
 For end users Workbench was often synonymous with AmigaOS.
-From version 3.5 the OS was renamed "AmigaOS" and pre-3.5 versions were also retroactively referred to as "AmigaOS" (rather than Workbench).
+From version 3.1 the OS was renamed "AmigaOS" and pre-3.1 versions were also retroactively referred to as "AmigaOS" (rather than Workbench).
 Subsequently, "Workbench" refers to the native graphical file manager only.

 From its inception, Workbench offered a highly customizable interface.
 The user could change the aspect of program icons replacing it with newer ones with different color combinations.
 Users could also take a "snapshot" of icons and windows so the icons will remain on the desktop at coordinates chosen by user and windows will open at the desired size.